veeto

 Key Takeaways

-• Requires agencies to seal records within 90 days of court order and destroy them within one year.
+• Requires agencies to seal arrest records within 90 days of court orders and destroy them within one year.

-• Allows victims to use coercion as a defense for violent felonies except murder.
+• Allows victims of trafficking and violence to use affirmative defense for violent felonies except murder.

 • Mandates the Department of Justice to notify victims when their records are sealed.